 Required Surveillance Performance (RSP).
 The RSP Surveillance Data Transit Time describes the time required for delivery of surveillance data in seconds.

 The PBCS charter is an alternative means to ensure that each data link stakeholder meets its allocated responsibilities according to the RCP/RSP specifications and was developed by ICAO PBCS project team.

 What is a CSP and a SSP?

-A CSP is any public or private entity providing communications services for general air traffic.
+A Communication Service Provider (CSP) is any public or private entity providing communications services for general air traffic.
 This would include services provided by a satellite service provider through a contract or agreement.

-A SSP is an entity or group of entities that provide, via satellite, aeronautical fixed services and/or aeronautical mobile services at least from the signal in space to /from aircraft, to the attachment point of the ground earth station (GES) to the ground communication services network.
+A Satellite Service Provider (SSP) is an entity or group of entities that provide, via satellite, aeronautical fixed services and/or aeronautical mobile services at least from the signal in space to /from aircraft, to the attachment point of the ground earth station (GES) to the ground communication services network.

 Who/What must comply with an RCP/RSP specification?